chittrakumari/A-set-of-Practice-Questions-In-C/README.md

-This repository contains a set of practice qusetions in C.
+This repository contains a set of practice questions in C.